The Hubbard Model: Asymptotically exact results in special limits

 We first summarize the basic results of the RG formulation of Landau Fermi liquid theory, pioneered by Polchinski~\cite{polchinski} and by Shankar~\cite{ShankarRG1994}, which will be invoked in the discussion that follows.
 To keep things simple, we will present the key results for a rotationally-invariant Fermi surface.
 The generalization appropriate for anisotropic Fermi surfaces, relevant to crystalline systems, is discussed below.

 Instead of attempting to derive a Fermi liquid from microscopics, the strategy is to proclaim a fixed point of the RG and then to analyze its stability.
-The fixed point theory is similar to the action $S_0$ of a free-Fermi gas in d-dimensions with chemical potential $\mu$ and energy dispersion $E(k)$:
+The fixed point theory is similar to the action $S_0$ {in imaginary time} of a free-Fermi gas in d-dimensions with chemical potential $\mu$ and energy dispersion $E(k)$:

 We retain frequency modes $\vert \omega \vert $ less than a UV cutoff $\Lambda\ll E\nd_{\rm F}$ (having ``integrated out" higher energy modes) and thus can linearize the dispersion as $E(\Bk) = \mu + \vF k_{\perp} + \cdots$.
 We express the measure as $d^d k = k_{\rm F}^{d-1} dk\nd_{\perp} d\HBk$, where $d\HBk$ is a solid angle element on the Fermi surface, $k_\perp$ is the direction of momentum perpendicular to the Fermi surface, and $\vF$ is the magnitude of Fermi velocity.
 Redefining fermion fields as $\psi\nd_{k, \omega} \rightarrow k_{\rm F}^{(d-1)/2}\, \psi\nd_{k,\omega}$\,, we arrive at the fixed point action for a Fermi liquid: